violapterin/dotfiles/notes/Managing_LaTeX_packages_and_fonts.md

 The desire to change font was urged by my choice to use the Garamond font when compiling with `pdflatex`.
 This turned out way more tiresome than I thought.

 I first noticed the idiosyncrasy of Garamond in *Classical Dynamics of Particles and Systems* by Marion and Thornton (Boston: Brooks/Cole Cengage Learning).
 Looking back at that, I believe it is a variant of Garamond.
 I was in love with it at once.
 My infatuation with Garamond had given me great trouble.
-This, then, is probably the least portable of my settings.
+This font-changing part, then, is probably the least portable of my settings.

 The below instructions apply to `pdflatex` only.
 First we have to install "non-free fonts".
 To quote the [TeX Users Group](https://www.tug.org/fonts/getnonfreefonts/),